A teacup sitting on top of two books

 • Vomiting or diarrhea

 Are you experiencing cold symptoms?
 Or are they flu symptoms?
 What is the difference between a cold and the flu?
+What about COVID-19, which can also have similar symptoms to other respiratory illnesses?

 Common cold